 No matter the size of the tank, you are making an investment.
 Most tanks come with some sort of warranty, although some are for longer periods then others.
 Generally, if a tank comes with a substantial warranty, the manufacturer is sure of the product and knows what he is selling is of great quality.

 Not all tanks are made the same, so it’s important to know what you’re buying!
-If you have any questions.
+If you have any questions, please do not hesitate to contact our friendly sales team on 1800 816 277 or visit our website to see our full range.